Homemade Pizza Sauce (Ultimate Recipe You’ll Swear By!)

 Yes, you can use pizza sauce for spaghetti sauce.
 You may want to adjust the seasonings and possibly add some meat or vegetables.

-• How long can I store this Red Sauce for Pizza?
+How long can I store homemade pizza sauce

 Pizza ingredients.